dr-yst/org-x/dev-docs/activeContext.md

 ## Current Work Focus

 The current project priority is implementing the backend org-mode parsing functionality.
 We've completed the basic headline hierarchy processing and content extraction, and have now enhanced the data model implementation according to the system patterns documentation.
+We've also refactored the codebase for better organization and maintainability.

 ### Tasks in Progress
 - ✅ Basic implementation of org-mode parsing using the Orgize library